Augusta Chapter of the GPAA

 As a club, we assist at the Heritage Gold Mine Park during the annual McCormick gold festival as a way of declaring our presence to other interested individuals, landowners, and local businesses.
 In the past, we have set up a demonstration panning operation using dredge concentrates and local creek gravel, with which we could allow festival visitors the opportunity to pan natural materials (but we returned the gold to our inventory).
 With the opening of the Heritage Gold Mine Park, and the use of local materials, the visitors now have the ability to buy gold ore and to keep what they find, they have an excellent opportunity to practice their panning skills, and they can get expert advice on how to pan.

-The Augusta Chapter of the GPAA meets regularly the second Thursday of each month at 7:00 PM at the New Passions Church at 4220 Frontage Rd, Augusta, GA 30909, right next to the Harley Davidson store near the I-20 Belair exit.
+New meeting information: The Augusta Chapter of the GPAA meets regularly the second Thursday of each month at 7:00 PM at the Putt-Putt Fun Center at 3763 Martinez Blvd, Martinez, GA 30907, one block away from the Washington Road/Baston Rd intersection.
 There are no dues, but all members are expected to eventually become members of the national Gold Prospectors Association of America.
-We almost always have someone with gold they have found recently.
+We almost always have someone at the meeting with gold they have found recently.

 If you are new to gold prospecting and intend to join GPAA National, please note on your application that you are affiliated with the Augusta, Georgia Chapter.
 They give the Chapter economic incentives for new members.
 Similar incentives are given to the local chapter for renewing GPAA members, but they still have to be told about the affiliation at each renewal.